Venkat21-2000/LinuxAssingnment/README.md

 ## Question 5
 #### Configure your system in such a way that any user of your system creates a file then there should not be permission to do any activity in that file.
-`umask 0777`
+Add umask value 0777 at the end of  bash.bashrc file `umask 0777`

 ## Question 6